Lymah123/100-days-of-code/daily-journal.md

 - I started learning Golang by exploring the official Go documentation.
 - I had a meeting with a GitHub product team member about my experience using GitHub Co-pilot.
 (Sadly, the network did me dirty)
 - I built a small app for blog reading streak which I am planning on integrated to my GitHub Readme profile.

+Day 40: 03/01/24

+- I wrote some functions in Golang programming language today.
+I learned more about compiler and runtime errors.
+- I learned when to use naked returns and when to use named returns
+- I also learned the Guard clause and how it provides a linear approach to logic trees.
+- I am currently Reading "Ultralearning by SCOTT H. YOUNG", and I am trying to implement what I am learning in the book to approach this new programming language I am learning and see the changes.